Suitland-Oxon Hill Line: History

+On June 6, 2021, late-night service was increased to operate up to 2:00 AM on Route D12.

+On June 10, 2021 as part of WMATA's Pandemic Recovery Plan, WMATA proposed to increase the D12 to operate every 20 minutes daily between 7:00 AM to 9:00 PM daily, and combine the D13 and D14 into one route.
+The new Route D14 would operate on the current D13 routing, and would be rerouted inside Oxon Hill to operate along Kerby Hill Road and Oxon Hill to serve Oxon Hill Park & Ride with service along Livingston Road, Livingston Terrace, Marcy Avenue, Deal Drive, Kennebec Street, Glassmanor Drive, Irvington Street, and Audrey Lane being eliminated.

 Beginning on June 15, 2021, eastbound routes D13 and D14 resumed its regular routing on Livingston Road following the completion of the Maryland State Highway Administration's Maryland Route 210 Interchange Project.

 On September 5, 2021, all Route D13 service was renamed to the D14 while D14 service along Livingston Road, Livingston Terrace, Marcy Avenue, Deal Drive, Kennebec Street, Glassmanor Drive, Irvington Street, and Audrey Lane in Glassmanor was eliminated.
 Service was replaced by Routes D12 and P12 which increased service to every 12 (P12) and 20 (D12) minutes.
 Between Wilson Bridge Drive and the intersection of Indian Head Highway & Oxon Hill Road, service will operate along Kirby Hill Road and Oxon Hill Road, adding service at Oxon Hill Park & Ride.
 Service will continue to Wilson Bridge Drive.
+Additionally, Route D12 was increased to operate every 20 minutes daily between 7:00 AM to 9:00 PM daily.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays beginning on January 10, 2022.
+Full weekday service resumed on February 7, 2022.

 On December 17, 2023, route D12 was rerouted to operate along Deal Drive and Audrey Lane in Glassmanor, discontinuing service along Glassmanor Drive and Irvington Street.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all D14 service, and eliminate all trips after midnight for Route D12, and reduce the frequency of buses from 20 minutes to 30 minutes.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.